stormpath/Turnstile/README.md

 let google = Google(clientID: "clientID", clientSecret: "clientSecret")
 ```

-Then, generate a state, save it (we recommend setting a cookie on your user's browser), and redirect the user:
+Then, generate a state (you can use Random.secureToken to generate a random string), save it (we recommend setting a cookie on your user's browser), and redirect the user:

 ```Swift
 // Redirect the user to this URL using your web framework: facebook.getLoginLink(redirectURL: "http://localhost:8080/login/google/consumer", state: state)
 ```

-#### Consuming the Login Response
+### Consuming the Login Response

 Once the user is redirected back to your application, you can now verify that they've properly authenticated using the `state` from the earlier step, and the full URL that the user has been redirected to: